Saw Palmetto for Hair Loss: Is It Effective?

 The Verdict on Saw Palmetto for Hair

-Does saw palmetto work?
-The age-old question (or at least the question of the hour).
-If you’re beginning to notice the signs of hair loss, saw palmetto can be a good addition to your hair loss prevention stack.
+So, does saw palmetto work?
+If you’re beginning to notice the signs of hair loss, saw palmetto can be a powerful addition to your hair health routine.

 • Saw palmetto is a type of palm tree.
 Oil from the saw palmetto berry is extracted to help treat certain health conditions, including hair loss and prostate enlargement.

 • More research is needed, but saw palmetto shows promise in helping with hair loss that has a hormonal cause, like androgenic alopecia.
-However, since it works on DHT, it won’t be effective in aiding hair regrowth from non-hormonal causes, like telogen effluvium (aka hair loss from stress).
+However, since it works by blocking DHT, it won’t be effective in aiding hair regrowth from non-hormonal types of hair loss like telogen effluvium (aka hair loss from stress).

 Want to learn more about protecting your hair?
-Of course you do.
-Our guide to preventing hair loss goes into detail about how to gain control over male pattern baldness using a mix of medications, lifestyle changes and more.
+Our guide to preventing hair loss goes into detail about how to gain control over male pattern baldness using a mix of medications, lifestyle changes, and more.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.